jeremycline/siguldry/sigul-pesign-bridge/README.md

 # sigul-pesign-bridge
-Bridge pesign-client requests to a Sigul server
+Drop-in replacement for pesign's daemon that bridges pesign-client requests to a Sigul server.

 # Integration test setup